ellojess/Testing-and-Architecture/Debugging-Techniques-Lab/debug_log.md

 Issue was a result from there being no API key for Open Weather Afterwards there is a geo error because args users_city= should be city= line Temperature should also be temp
+Naming parameter (city name) was also incorrect, according to the documentation from the API, city is q  so that should be updated as well.

 - What assumptions did you have about each line of code, and which ones were proven to be wrong?
 Made the assumption that the issue was due to there being no API key for Open Weather, after that was resolved, other errors appeared.
 Such as using the wrong names in params and args as listed above.